-The majority of the seven billion diagnostic medical laboratory exams performed each year are processed by trained medical laboratory technicians who have the skill and training to perform analyses on blood, urine, and tissue samples.
-The results of these tests help physicians make a diagnosis about a patient’s condition and allow them to prescribe a course of treatment.
+The majority of the fourteen billion diagnostic medical laboratory exams performed each year are processed by trained medical laboratory technicians who have the skill and training to analyze blood, urine, and tissue samples.
+The results of these tests help physicians diagnose a patient’s condition and prescribe a course of treatment.

 Medical laboratory technicians have typically completed an associate of applied science (AAS) in medical laboratory technology.
 These two-year programs prepare aspiring professionals for success in this field with lecture courses such as hematology, clinical chemistry, immunology, and microbiology.
 Students also participate in extensive labs where they put their book learning to work.